qiasoft-docs/qia-mdx-reader/docs/technologies/python.md

 # Python

-Only Python built-in API and one external library `websockets` are used to develop Qia mdx Reader version two HTTP and WebSocket server.
+On top of Python built-in API, only one external library `websockets` is used to develop Qia mdx Reader (version 2) HTTP and WebSocket server.